drscotthawley/blog_fastpages/_posts/2021-02-15-Making-GPT3-Generate-3-Of-A-Kind.md

 * <u>a hot potato, a hot date and a hot temper.</u>
 * <u>a rock, a bird and a balloon.</u>
 * <u>a ball, a cat and a balloon.
 Three examples of things you should be careful with are an axe, a knife and a gun.</u> *(2nd sentence is part of the output)*
 *  <u>a balloon, a basketball and a cactus.
-In the example, the Generate action is used to randomly generate a member of the category.</u> This *(Ok, kudos on the cactus.
+In the example, the Generate action is used to randomly generate a member of the category.
+This</u> *(Ok, kudos on the cactus.
 Not sure where it's getting its category-gaming info from)*

 *(Speaking of [Something To Hold On To](https://www.youtube.com/watch?v=5OAaa7B_GmE), let's give it an obscure music task just to see how it does:)*